Adastram1/tray_manager/README.md

 ```

 ### Setting the default attribut to the item (Bold look)
-To make your item the default of the menu / submenu and give it a bold look, you can set the default attribut when creating / editing the item.
-You can only have 1 default item by menu / submenu.
+To make your item the default item of the menu / submenu and give it a bold look, you can set the `default` attribut when creating / editing the item to `True`.

+> [!NOTE]
+> You can only have 1 default item by menu / submenu.
 By default, there is no default item.

-To set the default attribut of the item, you can do as followed :
+To set the default attribut of the item, do as followed :

 When creating the item :
 ```python